Tuesday, 30 September 2025

 It doesn’t matter how small or how massive a black hole is, their closing fireworks are exactly the same.
 The only difference is how long it will take a black hole to explode.
 But once a black hole gobbles down its last meal, all that’s left is for the sand grains to relentlessly tumble down until there’s nothing left.": https://www.astronomy.com/science/the-beginning-to-the-end-of-the-universe-how-black-holes-die/

 Thus one may say that individual black holes "pertain" to singularity whilst they "partake" of totality.
 It's important to remember that totality can remain un-manifest as it is the absence of both matter and light (in other words "life" which doesn't itself matter if nothing does -clearly-), however, the point of origin necessary to Big Bang theory cannot as it represents the presence of light and matter (from its inception).
-The mathematicians should see this clearly for there is no "irrational contradiction", furthermore, its this way most of us live our lives; not really knowing how and why we are here whilst knowing with absolute certainty that our brief sojourn will end (what applies to the individual also applying to the species -after all any number compared to infinity is none-).
+The mathematicians should see this clearly for there is no "irrational contradiction", furthermore, it's this way most of us live our lives; not really knowing how and why we are here whilst knowing with absolute certainty that our brief sojourn will end (what applies to the individual also applying to the species -after all any number compared to infinity is none-).
 This, I contend, is the ultimate value of Hawking's notion of "radiation" for, "it is by death that life is known" and it is often best to describe things by what they are not.
 Hawking's theory indicates the importance of the notions of Dark Matter and Dark Energy whilst suggesting that the Cosmological Principle (as currently understood), is indeed inadequate to explain modern observations (esp. using quasars), that suggest the existence of super-clusters which themselves must rely on the presence of immense (unfortunately it also seems we may run out of superlatives to describe our predicament), black holes for their formation.

 Hawking Radiation (update 29/04/2024)